-17709: (a) No person, or group of persons collectively, shall incur liability for a minor's negligent or wrongful act or omission under Sections 17707 and 17708 in any amount exceeding fifteen thousand dollars (\$15,000) for injury to or death of one person as a result of any one accident or, subject to the limit as to one person, exceeding thirty thousand dollars (\$30,000) for injury to or death of all persons as a result of any one accident or exceeding five thousand dollars (\$5,000) for damage to property of others as a result of any one accident.

-(b) No person is liable under Section 17707 or 17708 for damages imposed for the sake of example and by way of punishing the minor.
-Nothing in this subdivision makes any person immune from liability for damages imposed for the sake of example and by way of punishing him for his own wrongful conduct.
+- 17709: (a) No person, or group of persons collectively, shall incur liability for a minor's negligent or wrongful act or omission under Sections 17707 and 17708 in any amount exceeding fifteen thousand dollars (\$15,000) for injury to or death of one person as a result of any one accident or, subject to the limit as to one person, exceeding thirty thousand dollars (\$30,000) for injury to or death of all persons as a result of any one accident or exceeding five thousand dollars (\$5,000) for damage to property of others as a result of any one accident. - (b) No person is liable under Section 17707 or 17708 for damages imposed for the sake of example and by way of punishing the minor.
+Nothing in this subdivision makes any person immune from liability for damages imposed for the sake of example and by way of punishing him for his own wrongful conduct. - 21212: The District requests that parents or guardians of children who walk or ride their bike to school plan a safe route to school with their children.
+The route shall not involve shortcuts through private property and all students are expected to exhibit good behavior.
+Furthermore, a student under 18 years of age may be fined for not wearing a properly fitted and fastened helmet, and the parent or legal guardian of a minor who violates this section shall be jointly and severally liable with the minor for the fine.

 Rehabilitation Act of 1973 (Section 504) - Equal Opportunity: The district is committed to equal opportunity for all individuals in education.
 Our district programs and activities shall be free from discrimination based on sex, race, color, religion, national origin, lack of English skills, ethnic group, marital or parental status, physical or mental disability or any other unlawful consideration.
 The district shall promote programs which ensure that these discriminatory practices are eliminated in all district activities.
-(EC § 56501) Disability harassment is also prohibited.
+Disability harassment is also prohibited.
 This is intimidation or abusive behavior toward a student based on disability that creates a hostile environment by interfering with or denying a student's participation in or receipt of benefits, services or opportunities in a district program.